man9ourah/vterm/README.md

   encrypt data written to the disk, i.e. terminal buffer.
 You can disable by adding `-Dvte-vterm:gnutls=false` to meson.
 - Systemd [Install](https://www.freedesktop.org/wiki/Software/systemd/)
-  (Optional): Used to spawn child shell processes into its own systemd scopes.
-  You can disable by adding `-Dvte-vterm:_systemd=false` to meson.
+  (Optional): Disabled by default; used to spawn child shell processes into its own systemd scopes.
+You can enable by adding `-Dvte-vterm:_systemd=true` to meson.

 **You think this list is incomplete?** Please make a PR or open an issue.